-This article is part of a series in association with sustainable investing app Clim8 Invest, looking at the growth of opportunities for people who want to help save the planet with their investments.
+This article is part of a series in association with climate-focused investing app Clim8, looking at the growth of opportunities for people who want to help save the planet with their investments.

 More people than ever are investing their money with a conscience.
 The world needs us to take action, after all, and money is a powerful way to do this.